CURRICULUM VITAE

 10. The geometry of chaos synchronization.
 Chaos, 13(1):151-164, 2003, with E. Barreto, K. Josic, C. Morales, and P. So.

-11. Pattern Formation in a Nonlinear Model for Animal Coats.
+11. Pattern formation in a nonlinear model for animal coats.
 Journal of Differential Equations, 191(1):143-174, 2003, with T. Wanner.

-12. The Structure of Synchronization Sets for Noninvertible Systems .
+12. The structure of synchronization sets for noninvertible systems .
 Chaos, 14(2):249-262, 2004, with K. Josic.
-(Supplementary material available from http://math.gmu.edu:/~sander/research/josicsander/.)
+Supplementary material.

 13. Dynamics of noninvertibility in delay equations.
 Discrete and Continuous Dynamical Systems Special Issue, 768-777, 2005, with E. Barreto, S. Schiff, and P. So.